(updated 2026.01.11)

 If patients with surgical and non-surgical treatment use the same rehabilitation protocol, then the following are the results:

-no statistically significant difference in re-rupture rates – note that the risk of re-rupture is never zero, however the risk of re-rupture is less than the risk of wound complications from surgery in this area of the body with fragile and tight skin
+No statistically significant difference in re-rupture rates – note that the risk of re-rupture is never zero, however the risk of re-rupture is less than the risk of wound complications from surgery in this area of the body with fragile and tight skin

 cuts to the leg with open wound over a cut Achilles – always need surgery